 If the victim user is authenticated by its Session ID, the operation will succeed and the user's private data will be changed.

 With this simple trick, the attacker has successfully changed the victim user's password and email address with new ones.

 CSRF attacks are particularly dangerous because of how easy and destructive they can be.

 Preventing CSRF vulnerabilities is therefore of primary importance.

 In this course chapter you will learn how to do that.

-- CSRF attacks force a victim user to execute specific commands on a website where it's authenticated.
+- CSRF attacks force the victim user to execute specific commands on a website.

 - To perform a CSRF attack, the attacker must redirect the victim user to the target website, for example with a link.